AnneEstoppey/Offshore_chatbot/README.md

 ## Steps

 1) Create the chatbot and test it on local - DONE
-2) Add extra data (public) for fine-tuning - under construction
+2) Add extra data (public) for fine-tuning for offshore activities on Norwegian continental shelf - under construction

 ## Install - requirements
-We installed a brand new Python environement from conda, Python version: **3.11.3**
+We installed a brand new Python environment from conda, Python version: **3.11.3**

 We installed all the following libraries from PIP (at the time of creating the chatbot, we didn't succeed to install the 'llama' libraries from conda!)
 - langchain
 - llama-index
 - llama-index-llms-llama-cpp
 - llama-cpp-python
+- streamlit

 **NOTE**: if you are using Windows, you will have to install Visual Studio Installer, and then install the Desktop development with C++, in order to be able to install and use the python libraries related to 'llama-ccp'.

 ## Data source
+LLM:
+Huggingface language model (7 billion parameters): llama-2-7b-chat.Q2_K.gguf (size: 2.7 GB)

+--> please check in the reference below as we have not included this model in this repo, you will have to download it from huggingface.

 ## References
 https://kavitmht.medium.com/create-a-chatbot-using-hugging-face-and-streamlit-9cbd9b90052b